AdvanceYourIT/NinjaOne-API-Examples/Policies/Export Ninja Policy Structure/Get-NinjaPolicyStructure.md

 2. **Data Retrieval:**
    - After successful authentication, the script queries the NinjaOne API to gather information about the policy structure.
-   - It retrieves details about each policy, including assigned devices and any devices with policy overrides ("snowflake" devices).
+   - It retrieves details about each policy, including assigned devices and any devices with policy overrides.

 3. **Output Generation:**
    - The script generates an interactive HTML report detailing the policy hierarchy, device assignments, and policy overrides.
    - This report is saved to `C:\Temp\NinjaOnePolicyOutput_<timestamp>.html`.
-   - The same information is also printed to the console for immediate viewing.

 ## 🚀 Usage

 1. **Set User Variables:**
-   - Open the script in a text editor.
+   - Open the script.
    - Locate the user-editable variables section and set the following:
      ```powershell
      $NinjaOneInstance = 'your_ninjaone_instance'